 But after we tasted it you could hear the sonic boom as we broke the sound barrier racing back to Majestic to buy the rest of their stock.

 The Bert Simon 1994 Serrig Wurtzberg Riesling Kabinett showed its promise right from the start.
 The colour was just a joy to behold – a deep and intense straw gold that was lovely to behold.
-The nose promised further delights – burnt caramel, marmalade and dried apricots.
-But it was the palate that blew us completely away.
+The nose promised further delights – dried apricots, honey, burnt caramel and very sweet ripe grapes (also some characteristic kerosene notes).
+But it was the palate that blew us completely away, and it was not at all as sweet as the nose might suggest.
 Yes, there were apricots.
 Yes, there was an intense honeyed sweetness that seemed to seep through your soft palate and go intoxicatingly to your head via your nose.
-Yes, there was a pineapple upside-down pudding kind of sweetness with a bite.
-And as you swallowed and all these flavours melded into one, there was a crisp, clear bell of acidity that rang out, leaving your palate cleansed and ready for the next sip.
+Yes, there was a pineapple upside-down pudding kind of sweetness-with-a-bite.
+But as you swallowed and all these flavours melded, there was a also a clean and zesty acidity that left your palate cleansed and ready for the next sip, even as the apricot and tinned pineapple flavours lingered on and on.
 We enjoyed it with Thai food and it was a marriage made in heaven.
 But you could just as easily have a chilled bottle as an aperitif on its own.
 And the best is that it has less than 10% alcohol, so you would still be able to walk to the dinner table after you’d drunk it!

 This post is my submission to this months’ Wine Blogging Wednesday, an event from which I’ve been lamentably absent of late.
 Tim of Winecast chose Old World Riesling as a theme, so how could I refuse?
 And although I realise it’s no longer Wednesday, a little bird told me that he might still accept an entry as the roundup has not yet been posted…